 - Double Subversion in A View to a Kill.
-James Bond tries to - and succeeds in - avoiding knocking over the urn containing Stacey Sutton's grandfather's ashes during a fight, but later in the same fight, she decides to smashes a vase over the head of one of the Mooks.
+James Bond tries to - and succeeds in - avoiding knocking over the urn containing Stacey Sutton's grandfather's ashes during a fight, but later in the same fight she has to smash the urn over the head of one of the Mooks.

-- Return of the Living Dead.
+- The Return of the Living Dead.
 Don't cremate the living dead.
 Please, don't.

 - Meet the Parents: The well-named cat Mr Jinx uses Grandma Byrnes' spilled ashes as an impromptu litterbox.